Prepare OSGeoLive for Spatial Ecology courses

 You should see the rstudio software pop-up

-These lines download the folder data ‘SE_data’ from github.
-If you do not have the folder ‘/home/user/SE_data’ proceed with the download.
+The folder data ‘SE_data’ from github will be download and you see under ‘/home/user/SE_data’.
 If you have already the folder it will prompt an error: ‘fatal: destination path ‘SE_data’ already exists and is not an empty directory’.